jamiellem/CST205_FinalProject/README.md

 Date: 12/15/2021

-Run the program: In order to run the program, you must run flask commands in the terminal after downloading it.
+Run the program: In order to run the program, download the program and change to the home directory of the project.
+Then run flask commands in the terminal.
   FLASK COMMANDS:
   1) export FLASK_APP=main.py
   2) export FLASK_DEBUG=1